Git & GitHub

 For extra credit:

-• find a README.md on GitHub you think is great, find a README.md
+• find a README.md on GitHub you think is great

 Example .gitignore file